 The Most Common Types Of Ants In Port St. Lucie

+Ants can be found across the United States.
+Some species are relatively harmless, while others can cause physical harm.
 When you learn how to identify the major types of ant species, you'll be better prepared to manage them to keep your Port St. Lucie home and family safe.

 Let's dive into the different ant species to watch out for in Port St. Lucie, FL.